stefan-hoeck/idris2-dom/src/Doc/Tutorial.md

                    (txtDiv `appendChild` txt)
 ```

-You can give this a try in the browser, by replacing the
+You can give this a try in the browser by replacing the
 `main` function in `Doc.Main` with `main = runJS Doc.Tutorial.prog`
 followed by building the `doc` package: `idris2 --build doc.ipkg`.
 Now, load `doc.html` in the project's root folder in your browser.